brooklynrail/brooklynrail-platform/content/events/2020/09/jodi-archambault-and-abigail-disney.md

   changemakers
-summary: Please join us for the second episode of Common Ground, featuring Jodi Archambault, artist and former policy advisor to President Obama, in conversation with filmmaker Abigail E. Disney
+summary: Please join us for the second episode of Common Ground, featuring Jodi Archambault, artist and former policy advisor to President Obama, in conversation with filmmaker and philanthropist Abigail E. Disney
 people:
   - person: jodi-archambault
     event_bio: Jodi Archambault (Hunkpapa and Oglala Lakota) currently serves as a